The Next Step Foundation Philosophy

 TREATMENT & ASSESSMENT

-The program’s final phase, “Step-Out,” provides access to sober living as well as meetings and classes.
+The program’s final phase, “Step-Out,” provides access to sober living resources as well as meetings and classes.
 At this level, individuals continue with meetings, classes, and counseling, and may be reunited with their children.
+Clients begin to transition back into their communities with support of their support networks and treatment services.

 ACCOMMODATIONS & AMENITIES